freshOS/Then/README.md

 ## Other repos ❤️
-then is part of a series of lightweight libraries aiming to make developping iOs Apps a breeze :
+then is part of a series of lightweight libraries aiming to make developing iOs Apps a breeze :
 - Layout : https://github.com/s4cha/Stevia
 - Json Parsing : https://github.com/s4cha/Arrow